olidennis/round-eliminator/README.md

 The author wishes to acknowledge CSC – IT Center for Science, Finland, for computational resources.

+## How to run it on your machine
-# If you want to run it on your machine (it is much faster compared to the wasm version)
+Note: the link above points to the wasm version, which runs directly in the browser and is single-threaded.
+If you want Round Eliminator to be significantly faster, please run it on your machine, by following the instructions below.

-## Precompiled binaries
+### Precompiled binaries
+The easier option is to just run the precompiled binaries.
 Download [round-eliminator-server.zip](https://roundeliminator.github.io/releases/round-eliminator-server_2.0.2.zip).
 Unpack it.
-Move to round-eliminator-server/bin/ and run the appropriate binary (currently the archive contains binaries for MacOS on Apple Silicon, Windows on x64, and Linux on x64).
+Move to round-eliminator-server/bin/ and run the appropriate binary (currently, the archive contains binaries for MacOS on Apple Silicon, Windows on x64, and Linux on x64).
 Then, visit the url [http://127.0.0.1:8080/server](http://127.0.0.1:8080/server).

-## Compile On Linux (Ubuntu)
+### Compile On Linux (Ubuntu)
-First, install the dependencies:
+If you prefer to compile Round Eliminator yourself, first, install the dependencies:
 ```
 sudo apt install curl git build-essential pkg-config libssl-dev cmake
 ```